Events

 Meet at Visitor Center, UW–Madison Arboretum

-Learn about the land, plants, animals, fungi, phenology, and ecology.
-Geared for adults, these longer walks may cover some sloping terrain.
+Visit key sites and learn about Aldo Leopold’s early phenological research and experiments to restore Wisconsin ecosystems during his time as the Arboretum’s first research director.
 Wear sturdy closed-toe shoes and come prepared for weather.
-Walks canceled for unsafe weather or trail conditions.
+Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at the Visitor Center.